 Plan to do your most detail-oriented, intensely creative, focused work during your golden hour.

-Also, take note of when you feel most depleted and sluggish during your day.
-Beware of the notorious 3pm wall-hitting, energy slump zone – a great time for a healthy snack or a quick nap (15 to 20 minutes is the sweet-spot).
+Take note of when you feel most depleted and sluggish during your day.
+Beware of the notorious 3pm energy slump zone.
+This is a great time for a break to have a healthy snack or take a quick nap (15 to 20 minutes is the sweet-spot).

 If you must get something done, save your most automated tasks for these windows of time.